-This is Marcus’ time, or so he thinks.
-The time not for unions.
-He’s a vicious bastard not because he’s a Jew but because he’s bent on dismantling organized labor.
-The notable part here is that he’s powerful enough to do some damage.
+So this is Marcus’ time, or so he thinks.
+The time ‘not for unions.’
+He’s a vicious bastard not because he’s Jewish but because he’s bent on dismantling organized labor.
+The important part here is that he’s powerful enough to do real damage.
 Check these comments on the Employee Free Choice Act:

 “If a retailer has not gotten involved with this, if he has not spent money on this election, if he has not sent money to Norm Coleman and these other guys,” Mr. Marcus said, apparently referring to Republican senators facing tough re-election fights, then those retailers “should be shot; should be thrown out of their goddamn jobs.”

 “This is the demise of a civilization,” said Marcus.
 “This is how a civilization disappears.
 I am sitting here as an elder statesman and I’m watching this happen and I don’t believe it.”